 Toyota, which is conducting practical tests on the new components now, is optimistic that the use of the SiC power semiconductors will result in a significant decrease in the energy loss in, for example, charging the batteries from the braking energy.

 Toyota is universally recognized as the premier pioneer of using “hybrid” technology to improve the efficiency of gasoline-powered automobiles.

 Hybrid cars, like the Toyota Prius, are using several of technologies designed to reduce the energy loss which is unavoidable in converting gasoline into power for a moving vehicle.
 Toyota’s take on this technology is one of many methods to combine internal combustion engines, like the typical automotive engine, with electric motors, braking energy recapture, and other techniques.

-The drive train is very smooth, and it is fascinating to watch the dashboard energy diagram, which is a submenu under the trip computer.
+The drivetrain is very smooth, and it is fascinating to watch the dashboard energy diagram, which is a submenu of the trip computer.
 The diagram shows a wheel, an engine, and a battery.
 Arrows, updated in real time, show when the car is running on gas alone, electricity alone, together, or when the battery is being charged by the regenerative braking energy subsystem or when going downhill.
-You can test the system in different real world scenarios and see directly what the average mpg is at different speeds, and how the system optimizes usage to achieve that.
+You can test the system in different real-world scenarios and see directly what the average mpg is at different speeds, and how the system optimizes usage to achieve that.